Gaksy/Minecraft-Littletiles-Reader/README.md

 end chunk z: 0
 ```

 Then input the starting and ending chunk coordinates for the model export.
-The coordinates can be viewed as follows:
+The coordinates can be viewed a-s follows:

 ![image](https://github.com/user-attachments/assets/034008b4-f20e-424f-8a9d-377b32a4b70a)